carnestoltes/TrueCommanderCompanion/README.md

 ## SoS (Strengh of Schedule)

-In tournament software (especially for games like Magic: The Gathering, Chess, or Warhammer), SoS stands for Strength of Schedule.
+In tournament software SoS stands for Strength of Schedule.

 It is the most common tie-breaker used to rank players who have the same number of total points.

-How it works
+How it works:

 If you and another player both have 9 points, the computer needs a way to decide who is "#1" and who is "#2."
 It looks at the opponents you played against:

-    High SoS: You played against "strong" opponents (players who won most of their other matches).
+__High SoS:__ You played against "strong" opponents (players who won most of their other matches).

-    Low SoS: You played against "weak" opponents (players who lost most of their other matches).
+__Low SoS:__ You played against "weak" opponents (players who lost most of their other matches).

 The logic is that it is harder to earn 9 points against pro players than it is to earn 9 points against beginners.
 Therefore, the person with the higher SoS wins the tie-breaker.

 ## Rule Assignment

 ### Motivation

 The point is reaching the way to break the tie in a way fairness and not suggested for early abuse playing around it.

 * The rule only assign when the admin in one of the round select the option.